 329 Commonwealth was designed by architect Obed F. Smith and built in 1895-1896 by Warren D. Vinal, mason, as the home of George Wheatland, Jr., and his wife, Florence Saumarez (Dumaresq) Wheatland.
 They previously had lived at 235 Commonwealth.
 He is shown as the owner of 329 Commonwealth on the original building permit application, dated November 29, 1895, and on the final building inspection report, dated December 15, 1896.

 George Wheatland was a building contractor and real estate developer.
 Bainbridge Bunting’s Houses of Boston’s Back Bay credits him with building more than 140 houses in the Back Bay and Bay State Road neighborhoods between 1867 and 1907.

 George Wheatland purchased the land for 329 Commonwealth on November 26, 1895, from Eleanor (Pearson) Claflin Mack, the wife of wholesale dry goods merchant Thomas Mack.
 The Macks lived at 269 Commonwealth.
 Eleanor Mack had purchased the lot on January 2, 1880, from Fanny Pope (Hovey) Morse, the wife of attorney John Torrey Morse, Jr. The Morses lived at 9 Fairfield.
-It was the western half of a lot Fanny Morse had acquired on February 20, 1879, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews, part of one of four tracts of land they had purchased on March 1, 1872, from the Boston Water Power Company.
+It was the western half of a lot Fanny Morse had acquired on February 20, 1879, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews, part of one of several tracts of land they had purchased on March 1, 1872, from the Boston Water Power Company.

 By the 1899-1900 winter season, the Wheatlands were joined at 329 Commonwealth by their son-in-law and daughter, Jacob Crowninshield Rogers Peabody and Florence (Wheatland) Peabody.
 He had recently returned from serving as an officer in the 6th Massachusetts Volunteer Regiment, which fought in Puerto Rico and Cuba during the Spanish-American War.
 The Peabodys also maintained a home in Danvers.